DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-06-27-progressive-dot-net-2016.md

 Ian used his own open source library throughout the talk, giving an overview, showed the code in action then took Q&A after each section.
 I felt that this was definitely the best structured talk of the event and that the pace was on point.

+Links to github repo, Ian's twitter and blog:
 <ul class="list-inline social-buttons">

 <li><a target="_blank" href="https://github.com/iancooper/Availability-Tutorial"><i class="fa fa-github fa-fw"></i></a></li>